farirpgs/fari-games/_games/charge-rpg.md

 - Copies of the [Charge RPG Character Sheet](https://www.notion.so/Charge-RPG-Character-Sheet-93a432d8db7c4642a1a344b34cc40f88)
 - A pile of index cards
 - A set of six sided dice.
 At least 6 would be ideal.
 - A bunch of awesome people to play with.
 Usually 2 to 5 people should do the trick.
-More than that would be quite an endeavour.
+More than that prove to be quite an endeavour.

-That's about it really.

-Having access to this book in physical or virtual form can also be handy, but totally optional.
+And that's it.

 # The Game | Power Your Story Telling